 How to Add Folders to the Subscription List in Mac Mail

 - Open your Mac Mail client.

-- Make sure that the first two items in the ADVANCED page are checked off.
+- Make sure that the first item is checked off.
+It should read: Enable this account.

-- Close the Accounts window, then under the MAILBOXES column on the lefthand side Control-click (or right-click) onto the INBOX icon.
+- Close the Accounts window, then under the MAILBOXES column on the left-hand side control-click (or right-click) on the INBOX icon.

 - Close the ACCOUNT INFO window, then click on MAILBOX in the menu bar at the top of the screen.

 - Click on Take All Accounts Offline.
 Wait for it to go offline, then click on Take All Accounts Online to complete the changes.

 If you are looking for information on setting up the Apple Mail Client, please go to How to Set up Mac Mail.
 Also, for further information on email in general, check out our Email Category page in the Support center.

 Subscribing to IMAP Folders using Mac Mail